gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 loses to the person who says "I'm absolutely certain" regardless of which one is actually right.

-**Story over argument:**
+The third is story over argument.

 Narratives are processed differently than arguments.

 A story activates emotion, memory, identification.
-An argument requires effortful processing — attention, working memory, logical tracking.
+An argument requires effortful processing: attention, working memory, logical tracking.

 In a system optimized for engagement,